 I often hear this problem in choirs with tenors who are hitting powerful notes that are at the edge of their upper range, especially if it’s a note that they need to sustain for a long time.
 Those guys try their best, I can tell, but they're putting a strain on their voice that’s causing them to be right below it and likely mess up the chord the choir is singing.
 And it sucks for tenors, the choir, the director, and the whole audience.
 That’s what I like to call singing wrong and strong.

 Related Post: How To Sing Beautifully And In Key

 Sometimes, you may not even know if you're flat or not when singing.
-There are two things you can do here: you can record yourself singing, or you can sing in front of someone else who has a good ear for music and let them tell you what they hear.
+You can do two things here: you can record yourself singing, or you can sing in front of someone who has a good ear for music and let them tell you what they hear.

 Related Post: I Thought I Could Sing Until I Recorded Myself...

-If you're a beginner, your best bet will be the second option since you may not know what you're hearing when you record yourself.
+Your best bet will be the second option if you're a beginner since you may not know what you're hearing when you record yourself.
 For assistance in recording yourself alone, get a music instrument or app to check the notes you hear and see if it's in tune.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!